MicrosoftDocs/appcenter-docs/docs/distribution/testers/index.md

 3. Located on the top right of the screen, click the three dots menu item.
 4. Click the **Stop testing app** button.

-After completing these steps, you will no longer be a tester of the app.
+After completing these steps, you'll no longer be a tester of the app.